-- 2.3 Alternatively where the teacher does not take up this option the relevant Director/ETB staff member delegated by the CE will consider the report of the Principal and any written response provided by the teacher.
-At this stage the teacher will be provided with an opportunity to address the relevant Director/ETB staff member delegated by the CE on the matter if he/she so wishes.
-The relevant Director/ETB staff member delegated by the CE will then make a decision on how to proceed.
-This decision may involve the relevant Director/ETB staff member delegated by the CE finding that: - There are insufficient grounds to conclude that there is an issue of professional competence, - There are sufficient grounds as to warrant the initiation of the formal process. - 2.4 Where the relevant Director/ETB staff member delegated by the CE is of the view that there are sufficient grounds, he/she will charge the Principal with defining the required improvement plan for the teacher in question. - 2.5 The Principal will meet with the teacher concerned to discuss the improvement plan. - 2.6 The plan will specify the perceived deficiencies in the teacher's performance and the required improvement expected of that teacher.
-It will also set out the range of supports and training available to the teacher and suggestions as to which should be availed of by the teacher in the context of improving his or her performance.
+- 2.3 Alternatively, where the Principal does not take up this option, the delegated Director will consider the report of the Director of Schools and any written response provided by the Principal as soon as is practicable.
+At this stage, the Principal will be provided with an opportunity to address delegated Director on the matter if he/she so wishes.
+The delegated Director will then make a decision on how to proceed.
+This decision may involve the delegated Director finding that: - There are insufficient grounds to conclude that there is an issue of professional competence, - There are sufficient grounds as to warrant the initiation of the formal process. - 2.4 Where the delegated Director is of the view that there are sufficient grounds it will charge the Director of Schools with defining the required improvement plan for the Principal in question. - 2.5 The Director of Schools will meet with the Principal concerned to discuss the improvement plan. - 2.6 The plan will specify in writing the perceived deficiencies in the Principal's performance and the required improvement expected of that Principal.
+It will also set out the range of supports and training available to the Principal and suggestions as to which should be availed of by the Principal in the context of improving his or her performance.
 The improvement plan will also set out a timeframe within which the required improvement should be put into effect.
-Appropriate supports will be made available to the Principal in drawing up the improvement plan. - 2.7 While bringing about the improvement in his or her performance is the primary responsibility of the individual teacher, the Principal/relevant Director/ETB staff member delegated by the CE, will support and facilitate that teacher in bringing about the required improvement. - 2.8 Normally, it would be expected that the required remediation of professional competence issues would take place within the timeframe set down in the improvement plan which should be no less than a three month period excluding holiday periods.
-This period may be extended by the Principal, subject to the agreement of the relevant Director/ETB staff member delegated by the CE, to allow the teacher further time to fully implement the improvement plan. - 2.9 Following the conclusion of the time period provided for improvement, the Principal will furnish a written report to the relevant Director/ETB staff member delegated by the CE and the teacher setting out his/her views on the outcome. - 2.10 Where the Principal reports that the required improvement has been brought about the relevant Director/ETB staff member delegated by the CE will inform the teacher in writing confirming his/her intention to conclude the formal process.
+Appropriate supports will be made available to the Director of Schools through the support services in drawing up the improvement plan. - 2.7 While bringing about the improvement in his or her performance is the primary responsibility of the individual Principal, the Director of Schools will support and facilitate the individual Principal in bringing about the required improvement. - 2.8 Normally, it would be expected that the required remediation of professional competence issues would take place within the timeframe set down in the improvement plan which should be no less than a three-month period excluding holiday periods.
+This period may be extended by the Director of Schools subject to the agreement of the CE, to allow the Principal further time to implement the improvement plan. - 2.9 Following the conclusion of the time period provided for improvement, the Director of Schools will furnish a written report to the delegated Director and the Principal, setting out his/her views on the outcome.

-- 2.11 Where the Principal reports to the relevant Director/ETB staff member delegated by the CE that the required improvement in teaching performance has not been brought about following the conclusion of the period allowed for this process, the relevant Director/ETB staff member delegated by the CE will consider the matter, as provided for below. - 2.12 The teacher will be given an opportunity to provide an oral and written response to the Principal's report as part of the process of consideration of the matter. - 2.13 Following consideration of the teacher's response the relevant Director/ETB staff member delegated by the CE may decide that: - Sufficient progress has been made by the teacher and that the procedure is being brought to a conclusion; - The improvement plan should be modified; - The required improvement has not being brought about by the teacher.
+- 2.10 Where the Director of Schools reports that the required improvement has been brought about, he/she will inform the Principal in writing confirming his/her intention to conclude the formal process. - 2.11 Where the Director of Schools reports to the delegated Director that the required improvement in teaching performance has not been brought about following the conclusion of the period allowed for this process, the delegated Director will consider the matter further, as provided for below. - 2.12 The Principal will be given an opportunity to provide an oral and written response to the delegated Director. - 2.13 Following consideration of the Director of School's report and the Principal's response, the delegated Director may decide that: - Sufficient progress has been made by the Principal and that the procedure is being brought to a conclusion. - The improvement plan should be modified. - The required improvement has not been brought about by the Principal.